Our Privacy Commitment

 Where practicable, we will ensure that these other parties are aware of privacy obligations.

-We may, in certain circumstances, transfer your personal information to organisations outside Australia who are not subject to Australian privacy laws (so that your information may not be protected by those laws), for the purpose of those organisations providing a service to Baptcare.
+We may, in certain circumstances, transfer your personal information to organisations outside Australia who are not subject to Australian privacy laws for the purpose of those organisations providing a service to Baptcare.
 In such circumstances, we will make sure that equivalent legal protections apply in the relevant country of the organisation – or we will otherwise bind the organisation contractually to comply with Australian privacy laws and take all reasonable steps to ensure that they do so.

 The personal and health information that you provide to Baptcare assists us in understanding your needs.
 If you choose not to provide us with certain personal and health information, it may affect our capacity to provide the appropriate quality of services to you.

 We store the personal information we collect in hard copy and electronic formats.
 Baptcare takes all reasonable steps to ensure that the personal information we hold is protected from misuse, interference and loss, as well as unauthorised access, modification or disclosure.
 This includes the following:

 - Baptcare has documented security policies; these are communicated to employees and contractors

 - Access to Baptcare data, including personal information, is restricted to authorised employees and contractors on a ‘need to know’ basis